-In Proclamations 8336 and 9173, President Bush and President Obama stated that they were reserving "the waters and submerged and emergent lands" of the described areas of the Pacific Remote islands and areas.40 The Supreme Court affirmatively recognized that a president may designate submerged lands and associated water columns for purpose of the Antiquities Act.
+The Supreme Court affirmatively recognized that a president may designate submerged lands and associated water columns for purpose of the Antiquities Act.
 In United States v.
-California, the Supreme Court resolved a dispute regarding whether the United States or California had dominion over areas within the Channel Islands National Monument.
-41 In doing so, the Supreme Court made clear that there was "no serious question" that the president "had power under the Antiquities Act to reserve submerged lands and waters" so long as they are "controlled by the Government of the United States."
-In 2005, the Supreme Court reaffirmed this position, finding it "clear, after all, that the Antiquities Act empowers the president to reserve submerged lands."43 b) The United States' Territorial Sea Is "Owned or Controlled" by the United States for Purposes of the Antiquities Act
+California, the Supreme Court resolved a dispute regarding whether the United States or California had dominion over areas within the Channel Islands National Monument.48 In doing so, the Supreme Court made clear that there was "no serious question" that the president "had power under the Antiquities Act to reserve submerged lands and waters" so long as they are "controlled by the Government of the United States."49 In 2005, the Supreme Court reaffirmed this position, finding it "clear, after all, that the Antiquities Act empowers the President to reserve submerged lands."50 In their Proclamations, Presidents Bush and Obama made it clear that they were properly reserving the submerged lands and water within the designated area.51 b) The United States' Territorial Sea Is "Owned or Controlled" by the United States for Purposes of the Antiquities Act.

-Given the United States' "absolute and exclusive" sovereign authority over the territorial sea, there is no dispute that the federal government "owns or controls" the submerged lands and associated water columns within the territorial sea for purposes of the Antiquities Act.
-The Supreme Court has long held that the United States' authority over its territory, including its territorial seas, "is absolute and exclusive."44 In United States v.
-California, the Supreme Court acknowledged that there is "no
+Given the United States' "absolute and exclusive" sovereign authority over the territorial sea, there is no dispute that the federal government "owns or controls" the submerged lands and water columns within the territorial sea for purposes of the Antiquities Act.
+The Supreme Court has long held that the United States' authority over its territory, including its territorial seas, "is absolute and exclusive."
+52 In United States v.
+California, the Supreme Court acknowledged that there is "no serious question" that the president has the "power under the Antiquities Act to reserve the submerged lands and waters within the one-mile belts as a national monument" because, absent a relinquishment of authority, there is no doubt they are "controlled by the Government of the United States."
+53 Indeed, even opponents of marine monuments do not seriously contest that the federal government "owns or controls" its territorial sea for purposes of the Act.
+54